jescalan/roots/readme.md

 Contributors
 ------------

-Everyone who has contributed to this project is the most awesome person ever.
+I would love to have more contributors, and if you've helped out, you are awesome.
 I want to give a huge thanks especially to these people:

 - [Sam Saccone](https://github.com/samccone): advice, support, and responsable for a good bit of code